This keto crack chicken soup is the kind of recipe that makes dinner feel easy and comforting without stepping away from a low-carb routine.

 Instructions

-- Step 1: Cook the BaconIn a large pot or Dutch oven, cook chopped bacon over medium heat until crispy.
+- Cook the BaconIn a large pot or Dutch oven, cook chopped bacon over medium heat until crispy.
 Remove and set aside, leaving a little of that golden bacon fat behind, it’s flavor gold.

 Nutrition